trychlos/pwix-tabbed/README.md

     - `navData`: if set, the data to be attached to the navTemplate, or a function which returns such a thing

+    - `navItemClasses`: classes to be added to this li.nav-item element

+    - `navLinkClasses`: classes to be added to this button.nav-link element

     - `paneTemplate`: if set, the pane template name, or a function which returns such a name

     - `paneData`: if set, the data to be passed to the paneTemplate, or a function which returns such a thing